MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ---

 Also check if the blobs are present in the workspace storage account.
-For example, if the blob is `https://foobar.blob.core.windows.net/210212154504-1517266419/WebUpload/210212154504-1517266419/GaussianNB.pkl`, you can use the following command to check if it exists:
+For example, if the blob is `https://foobar.blob.core.windows.net/210212154504-1517266419/WebUpload/210212154504-1517266419/GaussianNB.pkl`, you can use the following command to check if the blob exists:

 ```azurecli
 az storage blob exists --account-name foobar --container-name 210212154504-1517266419 --name WebUpload/210212154504-1517266419/GaussianNB.pkl --subscription <sub-name>`